 Calcium is a critical plant nutrient commonly found in alkaline soil.
 But that doesn’t mean your plants can get to it.
+And it doesn’t look the way you probably expect.

 Calcium inside plants